 Trying to reach baby boomers on Twitter is as fruitless as trying to reach 20 somethings on Google +.

 You need to know where your target audience is active.
-PEW Internet has some interesting data on social media trends which you can check out here, which indicates that Facebook is the most popular social media outlet by far.
+PEW Internet has some interesting data on social media trends, which indicates that Facebook is the most popular social media outlet by far.

 You also should consider who is engaging with your posts.
 If you’re getting a lot of feedback from other businesses, but no comments from actual customers, you need to reconsider your posting strategy.